speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Weapons with the power property come with a range in parentheses after the property.
 The range lists two numbers.
 The effect of these two numbers varies based on the weapon type.

-***Primary Weapons.*** The first number is the primary weapon’s **normal range** in feet, and the second number indicates the primary weapon’s **long range**.
+***Primary Weapons.*** The first number is the primary weaponï¿½s **normal range** in feet, and the second number indicates the primary weaponï¿½s **long range**.
 When attacking a target with a primary weapon beyond **normal range**, you have disadvantage on the attack roll.
 In a Large or larger ship, when attacking a target with a primary weapon beyond **normal range**, they have advantage on the saving throw.
-You can’t attack a target beyond the weapon’s **long range**.
+You canï¿½t attack a target beyond the weaponï¿½s **long range**.

-***Secondary Weapons.*** The first number is the secondary weapon’s **close range** in feet, and the second number indicates the secondary weapon’s **normal range**.
+***Secondary Weapons.*** The first number is the secondary weaponï¿½s **close range** in feet, and the second number indicates the secondary weaponï¿½s **normal range**.
 When attacking a target within **close range**, you have disadvantage on the attack roll.
 When attacking a target beyond **close range**, but within **normal range**, you make the attack roll unaltered.
 In a Large or larger ship, when attacking a target within **close range**, they have advantage on the saving throw.
 When attacking a target beyond **close range**, but within **normal range**, they make the saving throw unaltered.
-You can’t attack a target beyond the secondary weapon’s **normal range**.
+You canï¿½t attack a target beyond the secondary weaponï¿½s **normal range**.

 #### Reload
 A limited number of shots can be made with a weapon that has the reload property.
 A deployed crew member must then reload it.
 Reloading a weapon takes 1 minute per ammunition.